 Bhutila holds degrees from the University of British Columbia and the University of Toronto and is a PhD candidate in public health policy at Ryerson University, where she received the RBC Immigrant, Diversity, and Inclusion Project Award.

 Bhutila has presented at many academic conferences and is the recipient of numerous awards including the Queen Elizabeth Diamond Jubilee Medal.
-In 2019, she was voted Toronto's Best Local Politician by Toronto Star Readers and Toronto's Best MPP by NOW Magazine readers.
+She was voted Toronto's Best Local Politician by Toronto Star Readers (2019) and Toronto's Best MPP by NOW Magazine readers (2019 and 2020).